To upload Excel file, set your PC to the Japanese environment (Shift-JIS).

 We recommend that you keep a backup copy of your completed template on your computer hard drive.

 The SKU is the key field in every inventory file and should not be altered or reused.
 Amazon uses the SKUs in your inventory file to associate your product listings (the product page ASIN and your offering) with your individual inventory level records in the Amazon catalog.
-This means the following:
+This means:

 We recommend that you always provide the UPC, EAN, JAN, or ISBN when creating a new product page on Amazon.
-For more information, see Product identifiers.
-For the requirements for each category, including exceptions and exemptions where available, see Category and product code requirements.
+For more information, go to Product identifiers.
+For the requirements for each category, including exceptions and exemptions where available, go to Category and product code requirements.

 Customers primarily use search terms (keywords) to find products on Amazon.
 Good search terms go a long way toward increasing product visibility.
 Most products can support five keywords.
 Think like customers do and use search terms that are popular on your own website or for your product line.
-For more information about using search terms, see Use search & browse.
+For more information, go to Use search & browse.

 Some categories support variation relationships that include single parent product and multiple child products.